smartdevicelink/sdl_requirements/detailed_docs/API/OnDriverDistraction/OnDriverDistraction_UC.md

 _Steps:_
 1. HMI sends OnDriverDistraction notification to SDL

-_Expected:_
 2. SDL checks if OnDriverDistraction notification is valid
 3. SDL internally stores the values for `<state>`
+4. User activates app
+5. HMI sends request to activate the app

+_Expected:_
+6. SDL sends OnHMIStatus (FULL) to the app
-4. SDL sends OnDriverDistraction notification with the last known (actual) state to this mobile app right after the app changes HMILevel to any other than NONE
+7. SDL sends OnDriverDistraction notification with the last known (actual) state to this mobile app right after the app changes HMILevel from NONE

 **Exception 1:**
 c.1 Mob app in NONE HMILevel is allowed to get OnDriverDistraction notification by Policies